jinghuazhao/FM-pipeline/README.md

 7 | P | P-vale
 8 | N | sample size

-This is in line with joint/conditional analysis by GCTA.
+This format is in line with joint/conditional analysis by GCTA.

 The **second input file** is a list of SNPs for which finemapping will be conducted.